PeterKemley/Dissertation/README.md

-# HappyHabits Wellbeing Web Application
+# Lifestyle Scanner Web Application

-Happy Habits recognizes that wellbeing is fundamental to human health and overall happiness.
-Developing a strong and well-adapted sense of wellbeing can help individuals overcome difficulties and achieve their goals.
-It also has important social benefits, improving educational attainment, economic productivity, social and family relationships, social cohesion, and overall quality of life.

-The Happy Habits web application is designed to help users improve their wellbeing by providing information on nutrition, fitness, and healthy lifestyle choices.
-Eating a healthy balanced diet, getting enough sleep and exercise, and creating healthy habits are all essential for individuals to improve their wellbeing.
-Happy Habits allows users to set their own personal goals and track their progress, empowering them to take control of their own wellbeing journey.
+Lifestyle Scanner is an innovative web application that bridges the worlds of technology and nutrition, empowering users to make informed decisions about their dietary choices.
+By seamlessly integrating with vegancheck.me APIs, the platform enables users to quickly scan barcodes and retrieve detailed ingredient information.
+It goes beyond just presenting ingredients, also analyzing their impact and providing clear details about nutritional value, potential allergens, and sustainability considerations.
+This application embodies a user-centric approach, offering intuitive navigation and personalized profiles.

 ## Project Overview

-This project involves the development of a web application that will enable users to find information about wellbeing and set themselves goals to help enhance their sense of wellbeing.
-Wellbeing is subjective and will be different for different people, so it is important that the application allows individuals to set their own goals.
-It is also important that users know that the application will secure their data and ensure their privacy.
+Lifestyle Scanner is a comprehensive web application that aims to empower users with knowledge about the foods they consume.
+It provides features for barcode integration, ingredient analysis, user registration, login, and goal tracking related to dietary choices.

 ### Features

-The application should allow the users to do the following:
+The application includes the following features:

-- Anyone should be able to browse to the site and view an About Us page with information about the application.

-- Individuals should be able to register for the application.

-- Registered users should be able to login and:
+- **Home Page**: Provides an overview of the application's purpose and benefits.

+- **About Us Page**: Offers information about the application's development journey and goals.

+- **Contact Us Page**: Allows users to submit inquiries or messages through a contact form.

+- **Registration and Login**: Users can register for an account and log in using their credentials.

+- **Barcode Integration**: Users can scan barcodes to retrieve detailed ingredient information using vegancheck.me APIs.

-  - view information about nutrition, fitness, and a healthy lifestyle.
+- **Ingredient Analysis**: Detailed information about nutritional value, allergens, and sustainability is provided for scanned ingredients.

-  - define a series of personal goals in each category (nutrition, fitness, healthy lifestyle).

-  - add, remove, and modify their own personal goals for several weeks ahead.

-  - record the achievement of their own personal goals when they occur (e.g. goals can be ticked off or actual times or number of repetitions can be recorded).

-  - review a history of their own personal achievements.

-### Additional Features

-You may choose to add additional, relevant features which are not specified above.
-If your application extends the specification you should highlight and justify the additional features in your final submission.
+- **User Goals**: Registered users can define and track their dietary goals.

+- **API Integration**: Integration with vegancheck.me APIs for barcode scanning and ingredient analysis.

 ## Development Tools

-The application should be developed using Node.js and Express with NeDB used to store information.
-It is expected that Mustache templates will be used, however another approach to developing the user interface would be acceptable if appropriate justification is provided.
+The application is developed using the following tools and technologies:

+- **Node.js and Express**: Used for server-side development and routing.

+- **Express Sessions and Passport**: Handling user authentication and session management.

+- **bcrypt**: For securely hashing and comparing passwords.

+- **Mustache**: Templating engine for generating dynamic HTML content.

+- **Bootstrap**: CSS framework for responsive and attractive UI design.

 ## Getting Started

 ### Prerequisites

-Before you begin, ensure you have met the following requirements:
+Before you begin, ensure you have the following:

-- You have installed the latest version of Node.js and npm.
+- Node.js and npm installed.

-- You have installed NeDB.

-- You have installed Express.

-- You have installed Mustache.
+- Basic understanding of Node.js, Express, and web development concepts.

-### Installation
+### Installation and Usage

-To install this application, follow these steps:
+To set up and run the application:

-1\.
-Clone the repository to your local machine.
+1. Clone the repository to your local machine.

-2\.
-Navigate to the project root directory.
+2. Navigate to the project directory in your terminal.

-3\.
-Install the required dependencies using `npm install`.
+3. Install dependencies using the command `npm install`.

-### Usage

-To run the application, follow these steps:

-1\.
-Navigate to the project root directory.

-2\.
-Start the application using `npm start`.
+4. Start the application using `npm start`.

-3\.
-Open your web browser and go to `http://localhost:3000` to access the application.
+5. Open your web browser and go to `http://localhost:3000` to access the application.

 ## About Us

-The About Us page should contain information about the application, including the purpose, goals, and team members.
+The **About Us** page provides insights into the development journey of the application, its purpose, and the fusion of technology and nutrition.

+## Contact Us

+The **Contact Us** page features a contact form through which users can submit inquiries or messages to the application administrators.

 ## License

-This project is licensed under the MIT License - see the `LICENSE` file for details.
+This project is licensed under the MIT License.
+See the `LICENSE` file for more details.

+## Screenshots

+- Insert screenshots or GIFs showcasing different features and pages of the application here.

+## Future Enhancements

+- Outline any planned enhancements or additional features you intend to add to the application.

+## Acknowledgments

+- Mention any external libraries, tools, or resources you used and found helpful during the development process.